 The four of us took a break in the city street and ate from our packs.
 The lesson, as usual, is to have your own food available at all times.

-After only 300 meters, on the road from town, you are directed to turn left, and onto a long, paved road that is very open, hot and boring.
+After only 300 meters or so, on the road from town, you are directed to turn left, and onto a long, paved road that is very open, hot and boring.

 The long asphalt road soon turns to concrete as you can see below, with an interesting building ahead.
 There is an occasional bench along this stretch to sit and rest if needed, leading me to believe that the building ahead was a road to something special.